-The deep rich flavours of Lesser Celandine, combine well for any kind of stew or chowder.
+The deep rich flavours of lesser celandine, combine well for any kind of stew or chowder.

 In this lesser celandine recipe I combined it with winter root vegetables, and lamb hearts to make a deeply warm and nourishing stew.